willassad/shockwave/README.md

 Once downloaded, you can run shockwave.py and get started!

 # Prerequisites
-Make sure you have Python 2 or Python 3.
-This was written in Python 2.7.
-You can download Wing 101 here: https://wingware.com/downloads/wing-101/5.0.9.1/binaries
+Make sure you have Python 3 installed.
+Make sure you have mysql and create a database 'shockwave'.

 # Built With
 HTML - Front end web framework